arafato/CEN-Scaler/README.md

 - The Terraform scripts that setup everything in your Alibaba Cloud account to make the automatic scaling work.
 This includes uploading and configuring the Function Compute code and configuring the minimal access rights and permissions for it to change the bandwidth on your behalf.
 ## NPM
 In order to install the neccessary dependencies of the Alibaba Cloud Function Compute code you need to have [NPM](https://www.npmjs.com/get-npm) installed on your machine.
 This repository does not include the depending node modules.
-Once installed please run the following command in the `src` folder of this project:
+Once installed please run the following command in the `src/time` folder of this project:
 `$ npm install`

  This will install all neccessary dependencies of the Alibaba Cloud Function Compute project on your local machine into `src/node_modules`.
 This will be bundled into a zip file later and uploaded into the cloud.